Senzing/senzingapi-runtime/docs/codebuild-cicd.md

 **Step 2: Run Codebuild**

 This step does 2 things.
 It runs the codebuild project with the name senzing-cicd-buildtest and it overrides the codebuild buildspec file with [test.yml](/cicd-test/test.yml).
 This means that the codebuild project runs with the test.yml instead of what is written on the codebuild project.
-This is necessary as this provides the developer to craft their own buildspec file and run it using the codebuild project.
+This is necessary as this provides the developer the capability to craft their own buildspec file and run it using the codebuild project.

 Currently, test.yml logins to dockerhub (increasing it's docker pull limit) and builds the docker image.
 The docker image is then ran with [test_script.sh](/cicd-test/test_script.sh), which does some basic tests to make sure that the image is working fine